Kntanos/chitter-challenge/README.md

 I want to sign up for Chitter
 ```

 Passwords are encrypted using BCrypt and users cannot sign up without a valid email address.
 Email addresses and usernames must be unique.

 The app is built using:
 Ruby
 Sinatra
+PostgreSQL
 Rspec
 Capybara
 HTML